HokuHakase/MathGame/README.md

 The only thing I'm not going to share directly is my JIRA database.
 I'll do some kind of analysis instead with pictures.

+## Play now!

+The latest version available on Github can be played by using the following link: https://felipemanga.github.io/ProjectABE/?url=https://github.com/HokuHakase/MathGame/raw/master/bin/mathGame.ino.hex

 ## NEEDED TOOLS
 The tools below are what I'm using.
 Feel free to use your own setup but I may not be able to help you.